aishwaryadalal24/online_voting-1/README.md

     i) python manage.py makemigrations
     ii) python manage.py migrate
 6) Run the Application = python manage.py runserver
+7) On running the server go to the localhost where you can view the online voting site.
+8) On the site you can register by filling all the information along with email-id and then login with      username and password.
+9) After login an otp will be sent to your email id to verify the user.
+Enter the OTP sent to you and you    can access the website and can cast your vote.
-7) On the day of result edit the views.py files in members folder , erase the "not announced" string and write the strings in commented section so that viewrs can view result of voting.
+10) On the day of result edit the views.py files in members folder , erase the "not announced" string and write the strings in commented section so that viewrs can view result of voting.